brendanhaines/brendanhaines.github.io/_posts/2017-08-25-first-knife.md

 # The Blade

+Since I didn't go into this with knifemaking experience, I wanted to work with a relatively forgiving steel.
+From a little research I found that 1075, 1095, and O1 steels are all pretty good for beginners and are oil quenchable.
+I settled on 1095 because I wanted better edge retention (over 1075) and didn't know much about O1.

 Almost the entire blade was shaped with a 1x30" belt sander.
 Mine is from Harbor Freight.
 It's not perfect but the price is right (especially with coupons!!).

 ![Marked steel]({{base-url}}/assets/first-knife/marked-steel.jpg) | ![Rough blade]({{base-url}}/assets/first-knife/rough-blade.jpg)

 ![Profiled blade]({{base-url}}/assets/first-knife/profiled-2.jpg)

-To grind the bevels into the sides of the blade, I didn't use any kind of jig, I just estimated a reasonable angle and removed metal to a center line I scribed onto the edge.
+To grind the bevels into the sides of the blade, I didn't use a jig but just estimated a reasonable angle and removed metal to a center line I scribed onto the edge.
+I definitely could have achieved flatter bevels with a jig so in the future I will likely be using one.

 ![Bevels ground into blade]({{base-url}}/assets/first-knife/done-grinding-left.jpg) | ![Bevels ground into blade]({{base-url}}/assets/first-knife/done-grinding-right.jpg)